 Eric Dier and Marcos Rojo (Sporting Lisbon, 2012-14)

-They now both belong to Premier League top-six rivals, but once upon a time Eric Dier and Marcos Rojo were teammates in Portugal with Sporting CP.
+Once upon a time Eric Dier and Marcos Rojo were teammates in Portugal with Sporting CP.

 Dier moved to Portugal from England when he was just seven years old and he was enrolled in the Sporting academy aged 10 before signing professional terms in 2010.